 The physical environment each school has a direct effect on pupils' behaviour.
 Our classrooms are bright and inviting, and the building is maintained to the high standards.
-Our Health and Safety Co-ordinator and Governing Body Premises Committee make regular checks on the standards of Health and Safety throughout the school building and the surrounding grounds.
+Our Health and Safety Coordinator and Governing Body make regular checks on the standards of Health and Safety throughout the school building and the surrounding grounds.
 We recognise the importance of the outside environment and make every attempt to improve the school's recreational facilities.

 Our Corporate Health and Safety Policy recognises the need for careful supervision of pupils by duty staff at all times during the school day.
-The use of skipping ropes and ball games are encouraged in order to divert children away from aggressive play and to encourage good sportsmanship, co-operation and responsibility.
+The use of skipping ropes and ball games is encouraged to divert children away from aggressive play and to encourage good sportsmanship, co-operation, and responsibility.
 These privileges can also act as sanctions when required